auroraai-bot-platform/platform/infra/aws/README.md

 - Run `cdk diff` to output the changes to infrastructure
 - Run `cdk deploy '*'` to deploy everything

+## Next steps

+If you have the EC2 instance up, you need to configure it first.
+Steps required below:

+1. Login to the instance

+You can use `aws ssm start-session --target i-xxxxxx` to get access when you are logged in with AWS credentials.

+2. Generate SSH-keypair

+You need to get the code into the instance.
+Easiest way is to generate a ssh key on the ec2 and then map it to github "deploy key".

+3. Pull current github repo into the ec2 instance

+Use git pull with ssh endpoint to use your current deploy key.
+From this step forward you can use the instructions in `docker-compose` folder

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands